Protect your oral health with a tooth extraction

 When teeth are impacted, decaying, or broken, they cause pain and discomfort.
 Dentists may try to fix the issue with a crown or other alternatives.
 However, if the damage is too severe or potentially hurting surrounding teeth, it may be best to remove the decaying tooth.
 This is called an extraction.
-At Midwest Oral Maxillofacial & Implant Surgery, our expert oral surgeons have years of experience providing teeth extractions in St. Louis, St. Charles County, Lincoln County, and Jefferson County.
-They work quickly and efficiently to minimize pain and maximize your dental health.

 Here are some helpful tips on reducing discomfort, speeding the healing process, and minimizing the risk of infection: